Walter Pater: Marius the Epicurean and Imaginary Portraits

-From 1885 to 1887, Pater published four new imaginary portraits in Macmillan's Magazine, each a study of misfits, men born out of their time, who bring disaster upon themselves – 'A Prince of Court Painters' (1885) (on Watteau and Jean-Baptiste Pater), 'Sebastian van Storck' (March 1886) (17th-century Dutch society and painting, and the philosophy of Spinoza), 'Denys L'Auxerrois' (October 1886) (Dionysus and the medieval cathedral-builders), and 'Duke Carl of Rosenmold' (1887) (the German Enlightenment).
-These were collected in the volume Imaginary Portraits (1887).
+From 1885 to 1887, Pater published four new imaginary portraits in Macmillan's Magazine, each a study of misfits, men born out of their time, who bring disaster upon themselves – 'A Prince of Court Painters' (1885) (on Watteau and Jean-Baptiste Pater, with Pater's only female narrator), 'Sebastian van Storck' (March 1886) (17th-century Dutch society and painting, and the philosophy of Spinoza), 'Denys L'Auxerrois' (October 1886) (Dionysus and the medieval cathedral- and organ-builders), and 'Duke Carl of Rosenmold' (1887) (the German Enlightenment).
+These were collected in the volume Imaginary Portraits (1887; second edition, with stylistic revisions, 1890).
 Here Pater's examination of the tensions between tradition and innovation, intellect and sensation, asceticism and aestheticism, social mores and amorality, becomes increasingly complex.
 Implied warnings against the pursuit of extremes in matters intellectual, aesthetic or sensual are unmistakable.
 The second portrait, 'Sebastian van Storck', a powerful critique of philosophical solipsism, has been described as Pater's most subtle psychological study.

 Appreciations, Plato and Platonism, and An Imaginary Portrait

 In 1889 Pater published Appreciations, with an Essay on Style, a collection of previously-printed essays on literature.
 It was well received.
 'Style' (reprinted from the Fortnightly Review, 1888) is a statement of his creed and methodology as a prose-writer, ending with the paradox "If style be the man, it will be in a real sense 'impersonal' ".
 The volume also includes an appraisal of the poems of Dante Gabriel Rossetti, first printed in 1883, a few months after Rossetti's death; 'Aesthetic Poetry', a revised version of the William Morris essay of 1868 minus its final paragraphs; and an essay on Thomas Browne, whose mystical, Baroque style Pater admired.
 The essay on Coleridge reprints 'Coleridge's Writings' (1866) but omits its explicitly anti-Christian passages; it adds paragraphs on Coleridge's poetry that Pater had contributed to T.H.
 Ward's The English Poets (1880).
 When he reworked his 1876 essay 'Romanticism' as the 'Postscript' to Appreciations, Pater removed its references to Baudelaire (now associated with the Decadent Movement), substituting Hugo's name in their place.
 In the second edition of Appreciations (1890) he suppressed the essay 'Aesthetic Poetry' – further evidence of his growing cautiousness in response to establishment criticism.
 All subsequent reprints of Appreciations ("to the dismay of every reader since 1890", as Gerald Monsman put it) have followed the second edition.